erezsh/sqeleton/README.md

 - DuckDB >=0.6
 - SQLite (coming soon)

-💻**Built-in SQL client**: Connect to any of the supported databases with just one line. e.g. `sqeleton repl snowflake://...`
+💻**Built-in SQL client**: Connect to any of the supported databases with just one line.

+Example usage: `sqeleton repl snowflake://...`

 - Has syntax-highlighting, and autocomplete
 - Use `*text` to find all tables like `%text%` (or just `*` to see all tables)